Step #1: Set the Deno installation directory

 Step #3: Verify Deno installation

 Installing Deno was super easy.
-At this point, running a Deno script that serves content would only be able to serve the data to localhost.
-We will use the web server nginx to make the content publicly available.
+At this point, running a Deno script that serves content would only serve the data to localhost.
+We will use the webserver Nginx to make the content publicly available.

 Step #7: Start Deno server

-In this example, we will run a very simple file server.
+In this example, we will run a straightforward file server.
 The script will serve files from the current directory.
-Nginx is configured to forward connections to port 8000, so we need to explicitly tell the script to run on port 8000.
+Nginx is configured to forward connections to port 8000, so we need to tell the script to run on port 8000 explicitly.

 Your Deno server is now publicly available!

 This executes from my local workspace, which contains a file test-file.txt.

 Note: Deno is secure by default, meaning the environment is sandboxed.
 The command to run the example script requires the –allow-net and –allow-read argument flags to serve the content via the network.